hoangduytran/blender-manual/manual/advanced/scripting/introduction.rst

 -------

 Add-ons are scripts that enable Blender to gain extra functionality;
-they can be enabled from the :doc:`Preferences </editors/preferences/addons>`.
+they can be enabled from the :doc:`Preferences </editors/preferences/extensions>`.

 Outside of the Blender executable, there are hundreds of add-ons written by many people:

 - Officially supported add-ons are bundled with Blender.
-- Other *Testing* add-ons are included in `development builds <https://builder.blender.org/download/>`__ of Blender but not official releases.
+- Other add-ons are provided by `Blender Extensions <https://extensions.blender.org/>`__ which aren't part of official releases.
   Many of them work reliably and are very useful but are not yet ensured to be stable for release.

 .. seealso::